summa-dev/summa-solvency/zk_prover/README.md

 ## Powers of Tau Trusted Setup

 In order to test the circuits with a real trusted setup, you need to download the powers of tau files.
 The powers of tau files can be downloaded from https://github.com/han0110/halo2-kzg-srs and placed in a `ptau` folder.
-For example, by adding `hermez-raw-9` to the `ptau` folder at root level, the circuit tests will take it as a setup to generate the parameters -> see `generate_setup_params` in [utils](./src/circuits/utils.rs).
+For example, by adding `hermez-raw-9` to the `ptau` folder at root level, the circuit tests will take it as a setup to generate the parameters -> see `generate_setup_artifacts` in [utils](./src/circuits/utils.rs).
 If no `ptau` folder is found, the tests will generate a new setup from a randomly generated value.
 This latter approach is not recommended for production.

 ## Benches